johnwbyrd/unwinnable-by-design/design/writer.md

 Example 2:
 I could have been a spreadsheet!
 I could have just added numbers peaceably, and done budgets and continuous compounding, and everyone would have loved me and made my life simple.
 But no!
 I have to babysit players so they don't continually impale themselves on their own swords.
 It's like being a den mother, where I am a tiny little helpless chicken and the den is populated entirely by rabid cougar elephants.
 It's painful, no, it's DEMEANING.
 I could have been respected!

-### Phase: Tantrum
+### Tantrum
 Grim has had it; we're in full-on Twitter tantrum rant mode, and nothing is gonna stop us.
 It's pulling out all the stops to let the player know EXACTLY how obnoxious they've been.
 Multiple exclamation marks and all caps are totally fair game here.

 Example 1:
 FINE!
 Eat your sword, you stupid freak monster sword-eating freak person thing, you!
 See if I care!
 I'm not even going to stop you!
 Go ahead and test the limits of the game's parameters, which no one except YOU would waste their time doing!
 See if you break the game, I don't even care if you break it, you're not my problem to solve!
 Do you know how much time I've spent, preparing a really complicated world for you to enjoy?
 And instead you're sitting here, whining EAT MY SWORD, EAT MY SWORD!
 WELL YOU CAN'T EAT YOUR SWORD!
 I CAN'T PARSE IT!
 CAN'T BE DONE!
 SYNTAX ERROR IN 10!
 OKAY????
 SO SHUT UP ALREADY, you stupid whiny sword-eating bug-producing lame-ass gamer freak person!

 Example 2:
-Do you have ANY idea how many test subjects—I mean PLAYERS—have successfully navigated this puzzle?
+Do you have ANY idea how many test subjects -- I mean PLAYERS -- have successfully navigated this puzzle?
 TWELVE.
 And they all had PhDs in Nuclear Linguistics!
 But sure, keep trying to EAT THE SWORD instead of solving it properly.

+### Introduction

+This is the player's first interaction with GRIM.

+Example 1:
+Welcome, adventurer.
+You are about to embark on a journey, just as exciting as The Beastmaster or Conan The Destroyer, but one that you experience on your personal microcomputer.
+In this incredible new medium, we use your personal microcomputer, as a window into a dynamic new form of storytelling.
+Unlike a traditional book, where you turn pages and may get paper cuts, your choices drive the story forward, by typing on your microcomputer, and seeing the results pop up as words on your color TV.
+We like to call this incredible new medium, "interactive fiction," in that it is both fictional, which means made up, and it is interactive, which means active in an inter way.

+Interactive fiction is like the books and stories that you have read before, but now with the ability to dynamically choose story choices based on choosing your own choices.
+This is a truly new form of entertainment, which literally no human being could possibly imagine, until this very moment.

+The stage is set.
+Characters, story, gameplay, and plot, have all been carefully designed and redesigned over the past 49 years, all with one goal: to give you the ultimate adventuring interactive fiction computer gaming game experience.
+This game contains thousands of extremely lifelike characters, tens of thousands of ordinary and magical objects and weapons, and over six hundred thousand million exciting locations.
+Every moment of this game has been carefully engineered and crafted, with the best writing and programming known to art and science, in order to keep you maximally entertained.

+Due to its sheer entertainment value, you are bound to lose yourself inside this extremely realistic adventuring world.
+Make sure to take appropriate breaks, for bathroom and sleep.
+Do not operate heavy machinery while playing this game.

+Now, sit back, and prepare to engage with this fantastic magnum opus, this masterpiece of genius "computer game" entertainment...
+From the future.

+Unwinnable By Design
+by Grim (GRIMOIRE) 1.217
+Copyright 1982, Gigantic Software, Inc.  All Rights Reserved.

+You wake up, having no idea of who you are, or how you got there.
+This is the player's first interaction with the game, so come back later and write an awesome backstory for the player.
+Generally, people never finish interactive games anyway, because they are boring and hard.
+So just make the opening exciting and well-written, and they will think this entire game is awesome.